Kumar-Amitesh/CryptoPulse2.0/Readme.md

       * **Build and Run (with scaling):**
         Build and run all services in detached mode, scaling them as desired.
 The following command matches your test configuration:

+        **Note on Docker Volumes:** The `docker-compose.yml` file currently contains a hardcoded absolute path for the Redis volume.
+Before running `docker-compose up`, please update the volume path under the `redis` service to match your local file system or use a named volume.

         ```bash
         docker-compose up -d --build --scale api-gateway=2 --scale auth-service=2 --scale data-service=3 --scale worker-service=4 --scale scheduler-service=1 --scale websocket-service=2
         ```